Within this section

 |Hattie R. Jackson

 Hattie R. Jackson retired in 2010 from STLCC after 39 years as dean and professor in English at the Forest Park campus.
-She was elected to the board in 2011 and currently serves as chair.
+She was elected to the board in 2011.

 As dean, Jackson provided leadership for the development and construction of the William J. Harrison Education Center, which further extended the college into the community.